-Russ Gordon Office: 221 Olin Hall Hours: 3:00-4:00 pm M-F
+Russ Gordon Office: 221 Olin Hall Hours: 3:00-4:00 pm TuTh, 4:00-5:00 pm MWF all in Olin 305

 Real analysis is the study of real numbers, sets of real numbers, and functions defined on sets of real numbers.
 It is a large branch of mathematics, important to both pure and applied mathematics, and enters realms you cannot even imagine at this point in time.
 Elementary real analysis is primarily concerned with the theory behind single variable calculus.
-Thus the focus of the course is on theorems and proofs rather than applications and numerical calculations.
+Hence, the focus of the course is on theorems and proofs rather than applications and numerical calculations.
 Most of the theorems will be familiar to you (such as the Mean Value Theorem and the Fundamental Theorem of Calculus), but learning and understanding their proofs will be a new experience.
 Due to the frequent appearance of quantifiers and the abstract nature of the material, many students find real analysis to be a challenging subject.
 Fortunately, there are some fascinating and beautiful results in analysis (as well as important applications to other fields) that justify the effort in learning its intricacies.